voxel51/fiftyone/docs/source/plugins/index.rst

 .. note::

     Settings are readable by users in the browser.
-For settings that contain sensitive/secret values, set them as environment variables and access them in your plugin code via `ExecutionContext.secrets`.
+For settings that contain sensitive/secret values, set them as environment variables and access them in your plugin code via :ref:`ExecutionContext.secrets
+    <fiftyone-operators-executor-ExecutionContext-secrets>`.

 .. _fiftyone-operators: